gpt-engineer-org/gpt-engineer/README.md

 **Run**:
 - Create a new empty folder with a `main_prompt` file (or copy the example folder `cp -r example/ my-new-project`)
 - Fill in the `main_prompt` in your new folder
-- run `python main.py my-new-project`
+- Run `python main.py my-new-project`

 **Results**:
 - Check the generated files in my-new-project/workspace